mrtolkien/docker_python_packaging/README.md

 ## Closing words

-Of course, this is a very rough implementation and a lot of things could be done to improve it, make it more reliable, and more importantly standardize this files locations.
+Of course, this is a very rough implementation and a lot of things could be done to improve it, make it more reliable, and more importantly standardize files locations.

 But what it shows is how to work **fully** in Docker for a python project, and never have to care about any local environment while still keeping the same level of reproducibility.